atuinsh/atuin/docs/docs/key-binding.md

 ## Disable up arrow

 Our default up-arrow binding can be a bit contentious.
 Some people love it, some people hate it.
 Many people who found it a bit jarring at first have since come to love it, so give it a try!

+It becomes much more powerful if you consider binding a different filter mode to the up arrow.
+For example, on "up" Atuin can default to searching all history for the current directory only, while ctrl-r searches history globally.
+See the [config](https://atuin.sh/docs/config/#filter_mode_shell_up_key_binding) for more.

 Otherwise, if you don't like it, it's easy to disable.

 You can also disable either the up-arrow or <kbd>Ctrl-r</kbd> bindings individually, by passing `--disable-up-arrow` or `--disable-ctrl-r` to the call to `atuin init`: